lizavab/ugs-classification/README.md

 ### Final classification
 ![](figs/final_classification.png)

-The project was completed in March 2024.
+The project was completed together with Louise Rye Svendsen as a part of MSc course in March 2024.